qcloudq/DFRF-jittor/README.md

 # DFRF-jittor
 A jittor implementation for ECCV2022 paper [DFRF](https://arxiv.org/abs/2207.11770) "Learning Dynamic Facial Radiance Fields for Few-Shot Talking Head Synthesis".
-The code is based on authors' Pytorch implementation [here](https://github.com/sstzal/DFRF).
+The code is based on the authors' Pytorch implementation [here](https://github.com/sstzal/DFRF).
+To see our results, we provide some video demos [here](https://github.com/qcloudq/DFRF-jittor/releases/tag/Video_Demo).

 ## Requirements